Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-table/README.md

-# Azure Tables client library for Java
+# Azure Table client library for Java
-Azure Tables is a managed service helps developers harness Azure Cloud storage.
+Azure Tables Azure Table storage is a service that stores structured NoSQL data in the cloud, providing a key/attribute store with a schemaless design.
 Tables storage gives developers flexibility and scalability with all the best parts of Azure cloud.

-Use the client library for Tables to create and manage data as well as storage configuration.
+Use the client library for Tables to:
+- manages tables
+- edit and access table contents

 ## Getting started